-Getting the best energy deal should be a priority no matter where you are on the property ladder, but if you’ve just moved home, it’s prime time to make sure you’re on top of new gas supply deals and energy plans that offer the best value for money for your new house.
+Getting the best energy deal should be a priority no matter where you are on the property ladder, but if you’ve just moved home or are setting up gas and electric for the first time, it’s crucial to make sure you’re on top of new gas supply deals and energy plans that offer the best value for money for your new home.

 In this guide you'll find answers to questions including:

 Can I take my fixed price energy plan with me when I move?

 Should I take a final meter reading on the day of my move?